HONG KONG DISNEYLAND

 Mickey Mouse themed MTR train at Disneyland Resort Station

-Special Disneyland services direct from Hong Kong Island and Kowloon to Disneyland were discontinued from 1 September 2008 and direct return bus routes R11 & R12 to Hong Kong Island and Kowloon after the nightly fireworks were discontinued after 13th January 2013.
+BUSES TO AND FROM DISNEYLAND FROM HONG KONG ISLAND AND KOWLOON - Special Disneyland services direct from Hong Kong Island and Kowloon to Disneyland were discontinued from 1 September 2008 and direct return bus routes R11 & R12 to Hong Kong Island and Kowloon after the nightly fireworks were discontinued after 13th January 2013.
 On Sundays and public holidays only, there are limited direct bus services from Tuen Mun, Tsuen Wan, Tai Wai and Shatin in the New Territories (see below).

-Hong Kong Disneyland can be reached, indirectly, by bus by taking any airport bus and changing to service R8 "Disneyland Shuttle" at the Lantau Link Toll Plaza.
+Hong Kong Disneyland can be reached, indirectly, by bus by taking any airport bus route and changing to service R8 "Disneyland Shuttle" at the Lantau Link Toll Plaza.
 Airport routes from Hong Kong Island and Kowloon include;

-A11 from North Point, Causeway Bay, Wan Chai, Admiralty, Central and Sheung Wan, every 15/30 mins from 5-10am daily (fare HK$40)
+A11 from North Point, Causeway Bay, Wan Chai, Admiralty, Central and Sheung Wan, every 15/30 mins from 5-10am daily.

-A22 for Jordan, To Kwa Wan, Kowloon City, Choi Hung, Ngau Tau Kok, Kwun Tong and Lam Tin, every 15/20 mins from 5-30am daily (fare HK$39)
+A22 from Jordan, To Kwa Wan, Kowloon City, Choi Hung, Ngau Tau Kok, Kwun Tong and Lam Tin, every 15/20 mins from 5-30am daily.

-A29 for Kowloon Bay, Ngau Tau Kok and Kwun Tong, every 30 mins from 5-15am daily (fare HK$42)
+A29 from Kowloon Bay, Ngau Tau Kok and Kwun Tong, every 30 mins from 5-15am daily.

 Disembark at Lantau Link Toll Plaza which is the first stop after the bus has passed over the Tsing Ma and Kap Shui Mun bridges which form part of the Lantau Link and connect with R8 "Disneyland Shuttle" which operates a frequent service until midnight (see below).